kamalmoond/git-for-devops1/README.md

-this repo is for understanding git concepts for devops
+this repo is for understanding git concepts for devophelkllkklalks